confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

 To maximise join predictability, ensure historic table data is available in the source topic, the query is running, and ksqlDB has had enough time to process the table data _before_ starting to produce to your stream.

+!!! tip
+    If no records are showing for a stream-table join, you may need to set the `max.task.idle.ms` config to make stream records wait for table records before being processed so they can be joined.

 Table-Table Joins
 -----------------